linode/docs/docs/linode-writers-formatting-guide.md

 Guides should be split into cohesive sections which flow from one sequence of events to the next.
 Each section title should be styled with an *H2* heading element, and each subsection with an *H3* heading.
 Capitalize each noun, adjective, verb and adverb in the article title, H2 and H3 headers.

-Each section/subsection should be split into numbered steps as needed, and scanning the *In This Guide* left sidebar should give the reader an overview of what will be done in the guide.
+Each section/subsection should be split into numbered steps as needed.
+Scanning the *In This Guide* left sidebar should give the reader an overview of what will be done in the guide.

 For example: